difurious/lightweight-charts-line-tools/README.md

     title: "#AddYourTitle",
     draggable: true, //draggale is not in this build, wont hurt anything to leave this in
     ray: true, //true to make the line a ray, needs rayStart if true.
 If false then it will be a full horizontal line
-    rayStart: #theTimeStampToHaveTheRayStart,  //required if ray: true, this is a number and is the timeStamp for the ray to start
+    rayStart: #theTimeStampToHaveTheRayStart,  //required if ray: true, this is the timeStamp for the ray to start }
-  }

 //add the line